nursahketene/coding101/DayOne/DayOneScript.md

 Alright now if you go ahead and refresh the page and click the button you will see the author name but the button is still there.
 It would be maybe better to hide that button.

-So lets edit our event as the following by adding a new line to hide the element with id `showAuthor` button
+So let's edit our event as the following by adding a new line to hide the element with id `showAuthor` button

 ```html
 <script>